- Better Choice

 With its firm white flesh and large, meaty flake, Snapper is a highly regarded species loved by fishers and seafood lovers alike.
 It is a versatile fish, able to be cooked whole or as fillets.
 Try steaming, barbecuing or pan-frying fillets.
 Whole fish can be oven-baked, barbecued, or steamed.
 Pieces of snapper can also be dropped into a seafood soup, stew, or curry.
 Ensure you add them at the last minute to prevent overcooking.
 Snapper bones make a fantastic fish stock that is clean and rich.
 This fish stock can be served on its own as a simple soup, or used to make a classic dishes such as bouillabaisse or bisque.

-Snapper is a key target of commercial and recreational fisheries around Australia.
+Snapper can be found in temperate Australian waters from coastal bays to oceanic waters upto 250m deep.
+Snapper is a key target of commercial and recreational fisheries around Australia, caught in all states except in Tasmania and Northern Territory waters.
+Snapper are long lived fish (up to 40 years) and take up to 7 years to reach maturity.
 The majority of snapper in VIC are caught in Port Phillip Bay, with minor quantities caught in other areas.

 - Eat Less